JohnBolger/FFMR/README.md

 I came to the conclusion that the optimal β was between .11 and .12 and noticed that choosing either any value in that range would not affect accuracy significantly, so I chose .12.

 ## Optimization Results:
+The optimal value of α=.5438 shows a pretty healthy balance of median performance and opponent performance and only indicates a slight median bias.
+My league is a pretty competitive 10 team (most of the time) PPR league and I can't imagine this value changing much with different leagues with the same settings, but maybe in standard half-point PPR leagues.

+The optimal β being equal to .12 shows that manager suscess doesn't change doesn't change much from season to season; good managers make good decisions on a draft day and beyond and bad managers keep being bad (in my league).
+This seems obvious, but some people don't know about how much research goes into making good fantasy football decisions.

+## Optimal Leagues Predictions
 The percentage of correctly predicted games:
 ![](readme_images/opt_pred_perc.PNG)